freenas/freenas-docs/userguide/vms.rst

   is given the same name as the original, with *_cloneN* appended.

-When a VM is already running, these buttons are shown:
+When a VM is already running, these buttons are available:

 * :guilabel:`Stop` shuts down the VM.